final-hill/cathedral/CONTRIBUTING.md

 - **Actions Available**:
   - **Restore**: Return the requirement to the Proposed state

+### Special Case: Silence Requirements

+**Silence** requirements have unique workflow behavior due to their nature as unparseable content:

+- **Automatic State**: Silence requirements are automatically placed in the **Rejected** state when created
+- **Limited Transitions**: Can only transition from Rejected → Removed
+- **No Restoration**: Once in the Removed state, Silence requirements cannot be moved to any other state
+- **Purpose**: These represent content that could not be parsed into proper requirements and serve as placeholders for malformed input

 ### Workflow Transitions

 The following state transitions are supported: